Investigator Submissions to the IRB

 If you are requesting an annual review (study continuation), quarterly review or study closure, you must complete the Progress Report form (can be downloaded from the IRB Submission Forms and completed electronically) and submit the most recent IRB-Approved informed consent document in a clean version (not stamped).
 If you have revisions to your informed consent documents since last approved or to your protocol, then ensure you include a track change version of each document and/or summary of changes.
 This Progress Report Form will be used to review and evaluate the progress of the research project.
 After completing the forms, please submit to firstname.lastname@example.org.
 If you should have any questions, please contact Kristye Palmquist at (972) 566-6060.

 Chart Review Studies – Retrospective versus Prospective Studies

 There are typically two types of chart reviews, retrospective and prospective, with each having its own requirements for approval by the IRB.
 A guidance document regarding retrospective and prospective chart reviews can be found here.
 In addition, a template for preparing a medical record review study can be found here.

 An IRB may waive or alter the requirement of informed consent under 45 CFR 46.116(d), provided that the IRB finds and documents that all of the following four conditions are met.
-The investigator may apply for a Waiver or Alteration of Informed Consent by completing the form attached or go to the Forms section to download.
+The investigator may apply for a Waiver or Alteration of Informed consent by completing the appropriate section in the IRB application.